 We believe everyone is entitled to the best price we can offer.
 Our prices are open and transparent, published right on our site.

-Dr. Miro M. Samek is the creator of the open source QP active object frameworks as well as the free QM modeling tool.
+Dr. Miro M. Samek is the creator of the open source QP™ real-time frameworks as well as the free QM™ modeling tool.
 His practical books about UML state machines, active objects (actors), and event-driven frameworks for embedded systems are among the most popular on the market.
 Miro has also published dozens of technical articles for Embedded Systems Programming/Design, Dr. Dobb's Journal, and a column for C/C++ Users Journal.
 His extensive industry experience ranges from safety-critical software development at GE Medical Systems through real-time embedded software design at two Silicon Valley companies specializing in GPS technologies.
-Software he wrote continues to power millions of products.
+Software he wrote continues to power billions (yes, thousands of millions) of products.
 Dr. Samek earned his Ph.D. in nuclear physics at GSI (Darmstadt, Germany).